UP | HOME

 It must be emphasized that none of those cultural and societal changes ever would’ve happen in the first place if it wasn’t for birth control.
 If children are born, people will have to care for them, instead of spending time on furthering their careers, education, and hobbies.
 Birth control thus “liberated” people from the responsibility of having to care for children.
 It is the main factor for explaining why fertility rates have declined since the 1960s.
 Anybody who says that the pursuit of higher education and career advancement by women was the main factor that reduced fertility rates in the 20th century is hugely overlooking the importance of birth control.

-As of today (the 2020s), birth control is the primary selectionary pressure on the human genome.
-People who consciously choose to have children are being selected over those who don’t.
+As of today (the 2020s), birth control usage is the primary selectionary pressure on the human genome.
+People who either consciously choose to have children or who conceive children by accident are being selected over those who don’t want to have children.

 People have fewer kids when they can expect 100% of their kids to survive past the age of 5.